 One-Pot Herbed Rice Pilaf to Elevate Your Dinner

-If you want a side that can complement a wide range of main courses, try Herbed Rice Pilaf.
+If you want a side dish that can complement a wide range of main courses, try Herbed Rice Pilaf.
 This dish requires only a handful of ingredients and is easy to make.
 I highly recommend it for busy weeknights or festive gatherings.

 Herbed Rice Pilaf Recipe